qing762/roblox-auto-signup/README.md

 If the company wishes to discontinue or terminate this project, please do not hesitate to reach out to me.
 I can be reached at [Discord/qing762](https://discord.com/users/635765555277725696).
 Thank you for your attention to this matter.

-## Acknoledgement

-This project is using a modified version of [Random-Username-Generator by @purry03](https://github.com/purry03/Username-Generator/).

 ## License